baldengineer/Apple-IIc-ROM-Disassembly/README.md

 A really nice feature of 6502bench is that it outputs the disassembly as a hotlinked HTML.
 (Which is my primary reason for doing this exercise.)

-See the note in the `RuntimeData` directory about the symbol files.

 ## Where to get the ROM?
 You can download the binary files from various archive sites.
 However, to open them with the SourceGen files, you'll need to split the file `03-342-0445-A.bin` at the bank boundry $3FFF.